MooersLab/voice-typing-quiz/README.md

 A PDF version of the quiz is provided for those who are unable to run the interactive quiz.

+## Disclaimer
+This is a programming tool, not an educational tool.
+It provides no explanations and no context.
+It just improves recall of commands in a rote manner.

 ## Prerequisites
 You need a recent version of Python3.
 You also need one external module.